 EFFECTIVE Monday, March 30, 2020

 - DOCUMENTS ELECTRONICALLY SENT shall not be considered “FILED” until the filer receives an electronic reply from the Clerk confirming the filing.
-Documents sent after 4:00 p.m.
-Monday - Friday will be reviewed for filing the next business day.
+Documents sent after 4:00 p.m. will be stamped "FILED" the next business day.

 - ELECTRONIC SIGNATURE REQUIRED – any electronic transmission that requires a signature shall either be signed: